Year-End Giving: Best End of Year Fundraising Strategies & Ideas

 End-of-year fundraising appeals sent by direct mail are still important.
 With direct mail, the letters can be much longer and fuller as long as the content is engaging.
 Assume that direct mail recipients are not going to your website and will make a decision to make a gift or not, based on the information you are providing in the year-end appeal letter.
 The tone is often a bit more formal here as well, stating statistics and perhaps financials.
 Include a donation envelope and mention online donation channels here, as many people prefer to donate via a credit card.

 Follow these guidelines for end of year appeals by mail:

 Keep It Simple.

-Don’t request donations due to negative cash-flow at the end of the year.
-Donors are motivated to change the world through positive contributions and gifts to help your organization accomplish your goals, not as a financial rescue mission.
+Don’t request donations due to negative cash flow at the end of the year.
+Donors are motivated to change the world through positive contributions and gifts to help your organization accomplish its goals, not as a financial rescue mission.